Postfix – setting up two outgoing mail servers

 Directing all outgoing email to one host

-, my public mail servers accept incoming mail on port 587.
+As previously documented, my public mail servers accept incoming mail on port 587.

 This is accomplished by first telling one Postfix server to listen on port 587, and then telling another Postfix server to send via port 587.
 I will concentrate

 on the latter as that part is relevant to our solution.

 The solution from the previous article involved this entry in my transport configuration file on the public mailserver:

 This directive states that all mail for myserver.example.org should be sent via port 587.
 That is,